 Bucket list locations to work: Greece, Italy, Ireland

-Weddings worked : THREE HUNDRED AND THIRTY THREE & counting
+Weddings worked : THREE HUNDRED AND FORTY EIGHT & counting

-Portrait sessions: ONE THOUSAND FOUR HUNDRED AND NINETY SEVEN & counting
+Portrait sessions: ONE THOUSAND FIVE HUNDRED AND SIXTY TWO & counting

-Number of camera clicks: TWO POINT ONE MILLION & counting
+Number of camera clicks: TWO POINT THREE MILLION & counting

 Number of times an airplane was needed to get to work: EIGHT

-Combined times published & awards won: SEVENTY ONE
+Combined times published & awards won: SEVENTY TWO

 Favorite Wedding Venues: Bonnet, Mallard and the Shell!